-In our last blog post, we started discussing some of the important elements of SEO (Search Engine Optimization) that you can do on your own website.
+In our last blog post, we started discussing some of the important elements of SEO (Search Engine Optimization) that home technology professionals can do on their own website.
 Today, we’ll present a few more things you can do to increase your search engine rankings.

 Search engines, such as Google, but also Yahoo, Bing and others, are constantly updating their search algorithms in order to give people the best results possible.
 This means you have to stay on top of the ever-changing SEO game.
 Thankfully, there are some basics that are constant, and by making sure that you check off all these boxes, you can be well on your way to inching towards the top of your most important search keywords.

 Getting your company listed in a variety of directories can do wonders for your SEO.
-You’ll want to choose directories that are relevant to your business, but a few ideas are:
+You’ll want to choose directories that are relevant to your home technology business, but a few ideas are:

 - Chamber of Commerce

 For more, here’s a blog post with 57 business directories for small businesses.